- How much umbrella insurance should I have?

 How much is an umbrella insurance policy?

-How much umbrella insurance costs depends on a few factors, but, as a general rule, extended liability coverage is affordable.
-A $1 million policy costs about $240 a year (or $20 a month), according to Erie Insurance.
-This will vary by company and your personal risk factors.
-Umbrella insurance cost can also depend on the number of homes, cars, and drivers you have.
+A $1 million policy costs about $240 a year (or $20 a month), according to Erie Insurance, while Mercury Insurance reports rates of between $300 and $600 a year.
+Cost varies by insurer and factors, including the number of homes, cars, and drivers you have.
 For instance, having young drivers or a poor credit history can increase the cost.
-Despite these variations, many find the value of umbrella insurance to be worth the expense.

 How to buy umbrella insurance